edsaur/jS-exercise/notes/notes.md

   They are reusable codes.
 - We can also recall functions.

+Parameters

+- Parameters are assigned values when the function is called.
+- Parameters are like and works like variables within the function.

 Javascript Function Arguments

 - Arguments are Functions that has inputs
   example: function square(num) {
   console.log(num \* num);
   }
+  square(3) <- This is an example of an argument.

 - We can use the argument temporarily to store the data
-- Functions can have as many arguments as needed.
+- Functions can have as many arguments as needed, depending on how many parameters are there in the function declaration.
+- Arguments are the ones that are passed to invoke or call the function to run.
+- When calling functions, we pass arguments to the parameter names.
+- You can use expressions as an argument (saveMyProfile(student, year, 381/100, status == "newuser"));

   example: function area(length, width) {
   console.log(length \* width);
   }

-  area(9,2); //18
+  area(9,2); // 18 <- This is an example of an argument.

 RETURN Keyword